How Goodwin promoted their brand and the health of their residents at the same time

 The Goodwin brand is all about quality of life for its residents and so developing a holistic approach to wellness was an obvious thing they needed to do.

 Because of this, in 2019 they opened the first of their wellness centres in Crace, ACT.
 Goodwin commissioned a dedicated health hub, including GPs, a geriatrician, massage, podiatry, physiotherapy, and exercise physiotherapy.
-The success of this centre lead to a second one being constructed at Farrer, ACT.
+The success of this centre led to a second one being constructed at Farrer, ACT.

-As part of their commitment to wellbeing Goodwin chose HUR equipment for both of their sites and their Exercise Physiologists, Brayden Murphy and Olivia Catherall, say that since opening residents have reported an immense benefit from its regular use, not only physically, but mentally. ”It is often a daunting or intimidating experience for an older person to join a gym” says Braydeny.
+As part of their commitment to wellbeing Goodwin chose HUR equipment for both of their sites and their Exercise Physiologists, Brayden Murphy and Olivia Catherall, say that since opening residents have reported an immense benefit from its regular use, not only physically, but mentally. ”It is often a daunting or intimidating experience for an older person to join a gym” says Brayden.

 “What Goodwin has done by providing HUR equipment in a safe and controlled environment has helped hundreds of its residents that have said they would never join a regular gym, whether that be due to monthly costs or that they may feel unable to ask for help or even looked down upon by other gym members.”